Biden’s VP list narrows: Warren, Harris, Susan Rice, others

 WASHINGTON (AP) — Joe Biden’s search for a running mate is entering a second round of vetting for a dwindling list of potential vice presidential nominees, with several black women in strong contention.

 Democrats with knowledge of the process said Biden’s search committee has narrowed the choices to as few as six serious contenders after initial interviews.
-Those still in contention include Sens.
+Among the group still in contention: Sens.
 Elizabeth Warren of Massachusetts and Kamala Harris of California, as well as Susan Rice, who served as President Barack Obama’s national security adviser.

-The process remains somewhat fluid, according to those with knowledge, and additional candidates may still be asked to submit to the extensive document review process now underway for top contenders.
+Those with knowledge declined to name other contenders and said the process remains somewhat fluid.
+Additional candidates may still be asked to submit to the extensive document review process now underway for some top contenders.
 Those familiar with Biden’s search spoke on condition of anonymity because they were not authorized to publicly discuss the process.

+The campaign dismissed the idea of a shortened list as early speculation.
+“Those who talk don’t know and those who know don’t talk,” said Andrew Bates, a Biden spokesperson.

 Biden, who has already said he will pick a woman as his running mate, is facing increased calls from Democrats to put a woman of color on the ticket — both because of the outsize role that black voters played in Biden’s road to the nomination and because of the reckoning over racism and inequality roiling the nation following the death of George Floyd.
 The black Minneapolis man died after a white police officer pressed his knee on his neck for several minutes, an episode that was captured on video.